solita/solita.github.com/_posts/2025-11-17-speed-up-node-data-processing.md

 await Promise.all(tasks);
 ```

-In this example, we are limiting the total number of simultatenous file operations, but we are NOT limiting calls to `processData`.
+In this example, we are limiting the total number of simultaneous file operations, but we are NOT limiting calls to `processData`.
 This means that eventually all finished `result` objects would be queued to `p-limit`, potentially causing high memory peaks if the `result` object is large.

 The can be solved by limiting both data processing and file writing: